 Melatonin is a hormone made in the pineal gland and is highly correlated with the body’s sleep-wake cycle.
 When the sun goes down and darkness occurs, the pineal is “turned on” by the SCN and begins to actively produce melatonin, which is released into the blood.

 Valerian is a sedative herb that has been used for centuries for the treatment of insomnia.
-Valerian increases GABA levels in the brain, helping reduce brain activity and allowing users to fall asleep more easily.
-Gamma-amino butyric acid (GABA) is an amino acid that acts as a neurotransmitter in the central nervous system.
-It inhibits nerve transmission in the brain, calming nervous activity.
+Because valerian increases GABA levels in the brain, it helps reduce brain activity and allow users to fall asleep more easily.

 - Both melatonin and valerian are used to treat insomnia and sleep issues.
 Both have shown positive effects on blood pressure.